 10. Orthodontic finishing

-The orthodontic brackets and archwires will be removed from your mouth whenever the orthodontist is satisfied with teeth conditions and position.
-This 10-step process for the installation of orthodontic appliances may last 12 to 18 months.
+The orthodontic brackets and archwires will be removed from your mouth whenever the orthodontist is satisfied with the teeth’ conditions and position.
+This 10-step process for installing orthodontic appliances may last 12 to 18 months.